johnodonnell123/Personal_Projects/Scraping Oil Production with Scrapy/README.md

 Enclosed is a Scrapy project folder containing all of the necessary content used in this project.
 This project uses two spiders to scrape data for ~15,000 oil wells from a government run webpage, and pipeline the results into a relational database (SQLite3)

-This is the first in a sequence of projects in which I go on to [query this database](https:linkhere) and [perform some visual EDA](https://linkhere2)
+This is the first in a sequence of projects in which I go on to [query this database](https:linkhere) and [perform EDA](https://linkhere2)

 ## Problem Statement